Updated August 02, 2023

-A South Carolina last will and testament is a legal document, created by a testator, that provides detailed instructions on how to distribute his or her financial assets, real and personal property, and any other assets upon the testator’s death.
-The testator’s estate can be transferred upon their death to relatives, friends, charitable organizations, or whomever the testator determines should inherit certain property or assets.
+A South Carolina last will and testament is a legal document created by a testator that provides detailed instructions on distributing their financial assets, real and personal property, and any other assets upon their death.

 Signing Requirements

-Must be signed by the Testator and by Two (2) or more individual Witnesses.
-(Section 62-2-502)
+Must be signed by the testator and two or more individual witnesses.[2]

 State Definition